gridai/grid-docs/docs/features/sessions/8_how-to-ssh-into-a-session.md

 ![](/images/sessions/how-to-ssh-into-session.gif)

-You can also use direct `ssh` commands, for example to port forward remote or local ports, as well as `sftp` if needed to transfer any files.
+After `grid session ssh`, you can also use direct `ssh` commands, for example to port forward remote or local ports, as well as `scp` and `sftp` if needed to transfer any files.

 :::note
 If prompted for a password while attempting to connect to a Session: